Mary Lynn Rajskub: Career

+In 2021, Rajskub released a 49-minute comedy special called Mary Lynn Rajskub: Live from the Pandemic.
+The same year, she appeared in Amazon's science fiction movie The Tomorrow War, starring Chris Pratt, Yvonne Strahovski and J. K. Simmons.
+Rajskub also had a four-episode role in the Hulu series The Dropout, a dramatization of the Theranos scandal starring Amanda Seyfried; Rajskub played Lorraine Fuisz, wife of William H. Macy's Richard Fuisz.
+In 2022, Rajskub released her first book, Fame-ish: My Life at the Edge of Stardom.
+In 2023, she was a contestant on Celebrity Wheel of Fortune, where she was a fan favorite.
+An official clip of her and fellow actor Paul Scheer accrued over two million views on TikTok.

 Personal life

-Rajskub dated David Cross, who introduced her to Mr. Show and left the show when they broke up after the end of the second season.
-Afterwards, she dated music producer Jon Brion for five years until they broke up in the fall of 2002.
-Rajskub later dated comedian Duncan Trussell.
+Rajskub dated David Cross, who introduced her to Mr. Show, and left the program when they broke up after the end of the second season.
+She and music producer Jon Brion dated for five years until they broke up in the fall of 2002.
+Rajskub later had a relationship with comedian Duncan Trussell.

-Rajskub met personal trainer Matthew Rolph when he approached her after one of her comedy sets.
+Rajskub met personal trainer Matthew Rolph when he approached her after one of her comedy set performances.
 They began dating, and she became pregnant three months later.
 Their son was born in 2008.
-Rajskub married Rolph on August 1, 2009, in an impromptu wedding in Las Vegas.
-Rajskub filed for divorce in June 2019.
+Rajskub and Rolph married on August 1, 2009, in an impromptu wedding in Las Vegas.
+She filed for divorce in August 2019.
+Rajskub is bisexual.

-Rajskub is bisexual and discussed her past relationships with women in an article for AfterEllen.com.